pkardas/notes/books/clean-agile.md

   much of the promise of Agile.
 Simple Design, especially when used with practices such as a microservices architecture, enables Agility in large.

+## Chapter 7: Craftsmanship

+Many companies misunderstood Agile.
+Managers are willing to push developers to work faster and are using the full transparency of the process to micromanage them.Developers are pushed hard to fit their estimates into the imposed milestones.
+Failing to deliver all story points in a sprint means developer must work harder in the next sprint to make up the delay.
+If the product owner thinks developers are spending too much time on things like automated tests, refactoring, or pairing they simply tell them to stop doing it.

+Strategic technical work has no place in _their_ Agile process.
+There is no need for architecture or design.
+The order is to simply focus on the highest-priority item in the backlog and get it done as fast as possible.
+This approach results in a long sequence of iterative tactical work and accumulation of technical debt.
+Bugs are accumulating, delivery time goes up, people start to blame one another.

+> Companies are still not mature enough to understand that technical problems are in fact business problems.

+A group of developers met in November 2008 in Chicago to create a new movement: Software Craftsmanship.

+Manifesto:

+As aspiring Software Craftsmen, we are raising the baf or professional software development by practicing it and helping others learn the craft.
+Through this work we have come to value:

+- Not only working software, but also well-crafted software.
+- Not only responding to change, but also steadily adding value.
+- Not only individuals and interactions, but also a community of professionals.
+- Not only customer collaboration, but also productive partnership.

+The Software Craftsmanship manifesto describes an ideology, a mindset.
+It promotes professionalism through different perspectives.

+**Well-crafted software** - code that is well-designed and well tested.
+It is code that we are not scared to change and code that enables business to react fast.
+It is code that is both flexible and robust.

+**Steadily adding value** - no matter what we do, we should always be committed to continuously provide increasing value to our clients and customers.

+**A community of professionals** - we are expected to share and learn with each other, raising the bar of our industry.
+We are responsible for preparing the next generation of developers.

+**Productive partnership** - we will have a professional relationship with our clients and employers.
+We will always behave ethically and respectfully, advising and working with our clients and employers in the best way possible.
+We will expect a relationship of mutual respect and professionalism.

+We will lok at our work not as something we need to fo as part of a job but as a professional service we provide.
+We will take ownership of our won careers, investing our won time and money to get better at what we do.
+Craftspeople strive to do the best job they can, not because someone is paying, but based on a desire to do things well.

+Developers should not ask for authorization for writing tests.
+They should not have separate tasks for unit testing or refactoring.
+These technical activities should be factored into the development of any feature.
+They are not optional.
+Managers and developers should only discuss what is going to be delivered and when, not how.
+Every time developers volunteer details of how they work, they are inviting managers to micromanage them.
+Developers should be able to clearly describe how they work and the advantages of working that way to whomever is interested.
+What developers should not do is to let other people decide how they work.

+Conversations between developers and business should be about why, what and when - not how.

+VCraftsmanship promotes software development as a profession.
+A profession is part of who we are.
+A job is a thing that we do but is not part of who we are.
+A profession is something we invest in.
+Ot is something we want to get better at.
+We want to gain more skills and have a long-lasting and fulfilling career.

+Combining Agile and Craftsmanship is the perfect way to achieve business agility.